AntonioGuizar/Nexu-Backend-Coding-Exercise/README.md

 Feel free to use these routes and parameters to interact with the API and perform various operations related to brands and models.

-This project was deployed in nexu.exti.mx
+This project was deployed in https://nexu.exti.mx/API

 You can test it using the next endpoints collection in postman https://api.postman.com/collections/4979939-01a63d21-d349-430a-91a5-686db75d9962?access_key=PMAT-01HBSY3MTNPVBNHPCSGJ6Z60NP